AndreaGraf/Protein_ML/docs/modules/protml/models/components/downstream_models.md

-_module defining the measurement maps from the encoded sequence to a single value prediction
+Module defining the measurement maps from the encoded sequence to a single value prediction

 ## Mave_Global_Epistasis_Measurement